CMPUT401W17Words/WordsOverTime/README.md

 WordsOverTime is a CMPUT 401 project that involves running a series of requests over a database that stores several articles, and outputting the results of those requests to the user.

-More info can be found in the [WordsOverTime GitHub Wiki](https://github.com/CMPUT401W17Words/WordsOverTime/wiki) page.
+More info can be found in the [WordsOverTime GitHub Wiki](https://github.com/CMPUT401W17Words/WordsOverTime/wiki) page, such as our client and testing documentation, work breakdown, etc.

 The WordsOverTime website ran on the Cybera server can be found at http://199.116.235.204/words